RTS Monitoring

 The IGS RTS provides access to real-time precise products such as orbits, clocks, code and phase biases, which can be used as a substitute for ultra-rapid products in real-time applications.
 The true performance of these products can be assessed by the daily statistics derived from the comparison with IGS rapid products.

 The current RTS product monitoring is based on comparisons performed by the RTACC.
-IGS Analysis Center CODE rapid products for GPS, Galileo and GLONASS with a time resolution of 30s are used for the monitoring and comparison purposes.
+Therefore, the GFZ MGEX rapid products (Deng et al. 2017) with the following satellite clock reference observables

 - SSRA02IGS/SSRC02IGS (GPS, GLONASS, Galileo)